Quick start for JBrowse desktop

 Converting a saved session into a quickstart entry

 If you study a rare species, you might find it useful to customize your quickstart panel.
-We allow you to convert a session in the "Recently opened sessions" into an entry that appears in the quickstart list.
+You can convert a session in the "Recently opened sessions" into an entry that appears in the quickstart list.

-To do so: Click a checkbox next to a session in the "Recently opened sessions" table, and then hit the
+To do this: Click a checkbox next to a session in the "Recently opened sessions" table, and then hit the

-Users can also hit the checkbox for multiple species in the quickstart list, and then the sessions are combined which is helpful if e.g. you are doing comparative genomics of hg19 and mm10.
+Users can also hit the checkbox for multiple species in the quickstart list, and then the sessions are combined which can be helpful for comparative genomics.

 Next steps